 Well, it happened.
 The first day of school is officially here!
 Now what?
 Here’s what a typical first day will look like!

-1. Welcome Note on the Classroom Door
+1. Welcome Everyone on the First Day

 Parents and students will arrive at your classroom door at least 15 minutes prior to the start of the school day, especially on the first day!
 We have found having a poster-sized welcome note displayed outside of the classroom extremely useful.
 It helps both parents and students, giving them confidence in knowing how the morning is going to run as soon as the classroom door is opened.
 Make sure that the note explains that parents were most welcome to come in and help settle their children, but give the parents the opportunity to leave once their child is settled at their own desk.

-It doesn’t need to be fancy, a handwritten note on butcher’s paper is perfectly fine!
+It doesn’t need to be fancy.
+A handwritten note on butcher’s paper is perfectly fine!
 You can use bullet points to make it simple and clearly outline what will happen when the door opens for the day.
-You can also make it really stand out with these printable pencils (and photo props!) — take a peek at the entrance to Cait Markham’s classroom below!

-2. Name Tags and Desk Plates
+2. Have Students Choose Name Tags and Desk Plates

-Colouring sheets are perfectly fine, or why not create a word search with the names of the children in the class to keep their minds off the daunting fact that their grown-ups are now leaving for the day!
-Use our Word Search Generator to easily create a customised word search.
+Colouring sheets are perfectly fine, or why not create a word search with the names of the children in the class to keep their minds off the daunting fact that their grown-ups are now leaving for the day?

-5. Scavenger Hunt
+5. Hold a Scavenger Hunt

-This is a fun activity that will allow for new students to walk around the school and for older students to reacquaint themselves with the school grounds and where their new classroom is located.
+This is a fun activity that will allow new students to walk around the school and for older students to reacquaint themselves with the school grounds and where their new classroom is located.
 In this scavenger hunt, they will end up in the library, so why not organise to have a back-to-school story picked out to read to them while they are there?

-6. Icebreaker Games
+6. Weave in Icebreaker Games

 Explore dozens of fun icebreakers and getting-to-know-you printables, or head straight for this super versatile one — the interactive friends in the pond icebreaker display wall, writing prompt, and getting-to-know-you activity in one!